matackett/datafest-covid-19/content/details.md

 ### What will I submit?

 There should only be one submission per team.
-Your submission should include include
+Your submission should include

 - EITHER a slide deck (maximum 3 content slides + title slide) *<u>OR</u>* an interactive app / dashboard
 - EITHER a 5 minute video or screencast *<u>OR</u>* a one-page write up (single spaced).